-Affiliate marketing is a continually growing internet industry, but as with any other thriving industry, plenty of myths about how to be successful within it remain widespread.
-In this blog post, I’m going to outline 12 affiliate marketing myths that you need to stop believing so you can do affiliate marketing the right way.
+Affiliate marketing is an industry that’s continually growing, but as with any other thriving industry, plenty of myths about how to be successful within it remain widespread.
+In this blog post, I’m going to outline 12 affiliate marketing myths that you need to stop believing right now in order to approach affiliate marketing the right way.

-Affiliate marketing is one of the most profitable online industries that you can get into and one of the most favored by entrepreneurs who want to start their online business.
+Affiliate marketing is one of the most profitable online industries that you can get into and is one of the most favored by entrepreneurs who want to start an online business.

-Because affiliate marketing is so popular, and because more and more people are becoming affiliate marketers, numerous blog posts and articles written about it are circulating the internet.
-The problem is that not everyone who has written these articles are knowledgeable and credible enough to even give advice.
+Because affiliate marketing is so popular, and because more and more people are becoming affiliate marketers, numerous blog posts and articles about it circulate the internet.
+The problem is that not everyone who has written about affiliate marketing is knowledgeable and credible enough to give advice.

-When you’re only just starting, it can be difficult to tell which advice is based on truth and which advice is based on false information.
+If you’re a newcomer to the industry, it can be difficult to tell what advice is based on truth and what advice is based on false information.
 Worse, there are some affiliate marketers who post misleading information on purpose to sabotage potential competition.

-You might think, “well, everybody’s doing it, so it must be easy.”
+“Everybody’s doing it, so it must be easy!”

 You couldn’t be more wrong.